+The CDOs in which Investment Managers may participate involve substantial organizational, syndication and ancillary fees.
+An investment in CDOs will frequently be subordinate in right of payment to other securities sold by the CDO and will not be readily marketable.
+Depending upon the default rate on the collateral of the CDO, substantial losses may be incurred on CDO investments.
 CDO structures are complex and evolving; investments in CDOs may be subject to a number of yet unanticipated risks.
 The CDO market experienced significant disruptions in 2008-2009 due to the sharply increased default rates on sub-prime and other mortgages.
-The current economic conditions due to the novel coronavirus pandemic (COVID-19) may have similar effects.
+The economic conditions caused by the novel coronavirus pandemic (COVID-19) may have similar effects.
 Similar disruptions may recur.

-Investing in MLPs involves certain risks related to investing in the underlying Master Limited Partnership ("MLP") assets of MLPs and risks associated with pooled investment vehicles.
+Investing in MLPs involves certain risks related to investing in the underlying assets of MLPs and risks associated with pooled investment vehicles.
 MLPs holding credit-related investments are subject to interest-rate risk and the risk of default on payment obligations by debt securities.
 In addition, investments in the debt and securities of MLPs involve certain other risks, including risks related to limited control and limited rights to vote on matters affecting MLPs, risks related to potential conflicts of interest between an MLP and the MLP's general partner, cash flow risks, dilution risks and risks related to the general partner's right to require unit-holders to sell their common units at an undesirable time or price.
 An Investment Fund's investments in MLPs may be subject to legal and other restrictions on resale or may be less liquid than publicly traded securities.
 Certain MLP securities may trade in lower volumes due to their smaller capitalizations, and may be subject to more abrupt or erratic price movements and may lack sufficient market liquidity to enable the Investment Fund to effect sales at an advantageous time or without a substantial drop in price.
 If an Investment Fund is one of the largest investors in an MLP, it may be more difficult for the Investment Fund to buy and sell significant amounts of such investments without an unfavorable impact on prevailing market prices.
 Larger purchases or sales of MLP investments by an Investment Fund in a short period of time may cause abnormal movements in the market price of these investments.
 As a result, these investments may be difficult to dispose of at an advantageous price when the fund desires to do so.
 During periods of interest rate volatility, these investments may not provide attractive returns, which may adversely impact the overall performance of an Investment Fund, and thus the Fund.
 MLPs in which an Investment Fund may invest operate oil, natural gas, petroleum, or other facilities within the energy sector.
 As a result, an Investment Fund will be susceptible to adverse economic, environmental, or regulatory occurrences impacting the energy sector.